subhascorpion/azure-docs/articles/data-factory/control-flow-append-variable-activity.md

 ## Create an Append Variable activity with UI

-To use a Append Variable activity in a pipeline, complete the following steps:
+To use an Append Variable activity in a pipeline, complete the following steps:

 1. Select the background of the pipeline canvas and use the Variables tab to add an array type variable: